ssenmosip/mosip-temp-documentation/FRS-Administrator-Services.md

 Note: Based on a country requirement, single factor or multi-factor credentials can be configured.

 If X number (X number is configurable) of unsuccessful attempt is made for login, then user account will be blocked and a respective notification will be sent to the user.
-If the user account is blocked, the system allows only to the relevant user or super admin to unblock the user account.
+If the user account is blocked, the system allows the relevant user or super admin to unblock the user account.

 For more details, please refer to <Reset Password, and Forgot Password link to be provided here>